Wind-WindKids/winding/samples/sophieandwind/frost.md

 When Sophie got back to Paris, her parents were waiting.

-They hugged her,
+They hugged her.
-but she didn’t feel anything.
+She didn’t feel anything.

-Something had happened to her.
-Something no one could see.
-Not Wind.
-Not her.
+Her dad looked tired.
+Her brother was not there.

-That night she dreamed of a frozen sea, and a seagull trapped in ice.
+That night she dreamed of a frozen sea, a seagull trapped in ice.

+@background: image
+A hall, no faces, slumped shoulders, winter coats, gray.